 Greyhounds are the undisputed fastest dog breed in the world.
 In fact, they can reach speeds up to 45 MPH in just six strides.
 Running is always on their mind, but not barking.
 If they hear or spot something intriguing, they’ll chase it down – and not bark at it.

-Despite belief, Greyhounds can actually make fantastic apartment dogs if provided the right basic needs.
+And despite popular belief, Greyhounds can make great apartment dogs if given their basic needs.
 With their amazing skill for running lightning quick, they need to be let out and run often.
-These dogs are only great apartment dogs for active owners, specifically runners.
+These dogs are only great apartment dogs for active owners.